Purcell-enhanced optical refrigeration: Purcell-enhanced cooling scheme

-In the proposed method, the cavity tailored to enhance emission at the zero phonon line reduces the mean emission wavelength, thereby increases cooling efficiency.
+In the proposed method, the cavity tailored to enhance emission at the zero phonon line reduces the mean emission wavelength, thereby increasing cooling efficiency.
 The Yb$^{3+}$:YLF nanocrystal and photonic cavity are separated by vacuum.
-Such a design minimizes the thermal contact between them while achieves strong light-matter interaction depending on the separation.
-Experimentally, this can be achieved by either near-field optical levitation of the nanocrystal \cite{ju2023, Aspelmeyer2018} or bringing a nanocrystal attached to a nanotube \cite{Maruyama2023} near the cavity.
-For near-field optical levitation, the trapping laser can simultaneously serve as the cooling laser.
+Such a design minimizes the thermal contact between them while achieves strong light-matter interaction.
+Experimentally, this can be achieved by either optical levitation of the nanocrystal \cite{ju2023,Aspelmeyer2018} or bringing a nanocrystal attached to a nanotube \cite{Maruyama2023,Rechnitz2022,Gao2024} near the cavity.
+For optical levitation, the trapping laser can simultaneously serve as the cooling laser.

 To accurately evaluate the performance of the proposed optical refrigeration method, we measured the intrinsic fluorescence spectra of a bulk Yb$^{3+}$:YLF crystal, with a care to minimize the re-absorption \cite{Hiroki21}, for a temperature range of 20 to 300 K. These can serve as accurate approximations for the fluorescence spectra of Yb$^{3+}$:YLF nanocrystals.
-The blue curve in Fig. 1(b) shows the measured pi-polarized fluorescence spectrum at 50 K. The four peaks corresponding to the inter-Stark-level transitions are labeled based on their terminating level according to the energy diagram of Yb$^{3+}$ in YLF shown in Fig. 1(c).
-To minimize $\tilde{\lambda}(T)$ and, consequently, improve cooling efficiency, the cavity is designed to be resonant with the zero-phonon emission peak at 971.6 nm (Peak 1), which has the highest photon energy among the major four peaks in the emission spectrum.
+The blue curve in Fig.~\ref{fig1}(d) shows the measured linearly polarized fluorescence spectrum at 50~K. The four peaks corresponding to the inter-Stark-level transitions are labeled based on their terminating level according to the energy diagram of Yb$^{3+}$ in YLF shown in Fig.~\ref{fig1}(e).
+To minimize $\tilde{\lambda}(T)$ and consequently improve cooling efficiency, the cavity is designed to be resonant with the zero-phonon emission peak at 972 nm (Peak 1), which has the highest photon energy among the four major peaks in the emission spectrum.